gangstead/GetTime/README.md

 * [Example](#example)

 ## Setup
-Since this is a node app it is assumed that you have Node and npm installed.
+Since this is a node app it is assumed that you have `node` and `npm` installed.
 GetTime uses winston for logging.
 Automated setup is in packages.json so just run:
 ```bash
 npm install
 ```